ari-xb/Project-1-Tic-Tac-Toe/game.md

    needs to record/save where there is an 'X' or a 'O' on the board.
    - could use an array or nested arrays in an array. [ [1, 2, 3], [4, 5, 6], [7, 8, 9]] with it starting with empty strings oe 'e' = empty, Etc.
-    + change array value on click of corrasponding board element.
+    + change array value on click of corrisponding board element.
      - also add a class maybe to change the style of that clicked element.
     + check for winning combination, on 3rd move or after, of symbols (gen function checkForWinner Etc.)